PGBSNH20/ludo-v2-group1/Documentation/systemDescription.md

 - ``LastMadeMove`` property of type ``Player``.
 It is the player who made the last move in the game.
 - ``PlayerIDLastMadeMove`` property of type int.
 It's ID of the player who made the last move in the game.
 It is used to determine the order of moves in the game after loading the game from a database.
 - ``Id`` property of type int.
 It is used as PK in the database.
+- ``PlayerTurnName`` of type string.
+Used to determine who has the next turn.

 #### Square Class
 Game board consists of 80 squares.
 Square number (Id) can be determined in the figure: